Yusuke710/contextual_qa_assistant/README.md

 ## TODO
 - local GPT-2
 - use cuntom embedding model
-- add demo
-- add loading screen
+- record conversation in a better format
 - typing feature similar to chatGPT, in this way user is easy to keep track of the output generated
+- add source of information, break up chunks using LLM